corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 Refer to the section [Configuring the notary worker nodes]({{< relref "installing-the-notary-service.md" >}}) for more details on configuring the JPA notary.

-## Configuring notary backend - Oracle RAC 19c
+## Configuring Oracle RAC 19c as the notary backend

 The JPA notary service is tested against Oracle RAC, with Oracle database version 19c.
 Oracle’s [documentation page](https://docs.oracle.com/en/database/oracle/oracle-database/19/install-and-upgrade.html) explains the installation